Ethical Frameworks for Conducting Social Challenge Studies: Medical Challenge Studies

 \subsubsection{Public Engagement.}

 Public engagement is essential in medical science, particularly in challenge studies, as it fosters transparency, collaboration, and trust \citep{jamrozik2020covid}.
 Early public participation aligns the research process with societal realities and interests, ensuring that community needs are considered in the design and conduct of the study \citep{world2020key, selgelid2018ethical}.
 Transparent and open communication about the aim, approaches, and potential risks and benefits of the study promotes understanding and trust \citep{jamrozik2020human}.
-The impact of these activities would be further maximized by regularly updating community representatives with newly available information that could reflect broader research initiatives and public health strategies \citep{world2020key,jamrozik2020covid,world2020key}.
+The impact of these activities would be further maximized by regularly updating community representatives with newly available information that reflects broader research initiatives and public health strategies \citep{world2020key,jamrozik2020covid}.
+While public engagement plays an important role in many challenge studies, it is not necessary for all of them.
+The degree of public engagement required for challenge studies should be proportional to the study’s associated risks and its public health relevance.